Misono Station

 Misono Station (美園駅) is a metro station in Toyohira-ku, Sapporo, Hokkaido, Japan.
 The station number is H12.
 It is located in the Tōhō Line.

 The Tsukisamu Park is about 8 minutes walking distance from the station.

 Platforms

+History

+The station opened on 14 October 1994 coinciding with the opening of the Toho Line extension from Hōsui-Susukino Station to Fukuzumi Station.